Intellectual Disability and Developmental Disability

 Planning beneficial, appropriately balanced literacy instruction for students with ID and DD is not easy, but is possible.
 Educators must be sure not to reduce student learning to only a basic skills approach, but instead, find a way to incorporate skills into comprehensive literacy learning that includes, among other important aspects, access to quality literature, student discussion, and active participation.
 In addition, educators must be able to think about all of the needs and abilities their students bring to the table and orchestrate the learning of each individual child through careful planning and creativity.
 Educators must also find ways to break down barriers to students’ participation in literacy learning through modifications to materials and teaching approaches and through the use of AAC as appropriate.

-Got to the course Required Readings by Category and read the required readings on Intellectual and Developmental Disabilities
+- Required Readings by Category and read any additional required readings on Intellectual and Developmental Disabilities

 - Girl reading a book Image by Ben Kerckx from Pixabay